 Here are some of the best types of fish and creatures that you can house together with your African Dwarf Frog.
 Based on their diet, temperament, and space requirements, the below options are definitely the best ones to consider.

-The guppy is also known as the millionfish or rainbow fish.
+The guppy is also known as the millionfish or rainbow fish (we have covered the different types of Guppies on this article).
 They are some of the most popular tropical freshwater fish out there.
 The guppy is a live bearer, meaning that it gives birth to live fish as opposed to laying eggs which then hatch into fish externally.
 The guppy is a very adaptable fish that can handle a variety of ecological conditions.

 They are fairly hardy and can survive in many different conditions and water parameters.
 They can definitely live in the same water as an African dwarf frog.
 Moreover, the guppy is fairly small, so it won’t take up too much room.
 It is also very peaceful and will get along with the frogs just fine.
 Moreover, both the African dwarf frog and the guppy eat the same things, that being insect larvae, so feeding is made easy too.

 While mollies are known to be slightly aggressive towards other fish whom they may see as a threat, they tend to get along with other creatures quite well.
 Every indication points to the fact that mollies and African dwarf frogs will get along just fine.
 The frogs are quite peaceful, so they definitely won’t attack a molly, plus the mollies are just too small to do any damage to the frog even if it wanted to.

 Moreover, the molly is a very versatile fish that can live in many different conditions, and can even be acclimatized to both salt and freshwater.
 In terms of water parameters, they are fairly hardy and can handle some change.
 Also, they eat many of the same foods as the dwarf frogs eat, so there should be no issue there either.